 What do indirect rates and indirect costs in Unanet mean for my organization?
 This is a question most of the world of government contractors ask.
 Managing costs isn’t just about tracking the dollars that are spent.
-It’s also about maintaining a profit, compliance with cost-type contracts, and meeting organizational goals and standards.
-Unanet plays a pivotal role in navigating the complexities of indirect rates and costs.
+It’s also about maintaining a profit, compliance with federal regulations and contract terms, and meeting organizational goals and standards.
+Unanet plays a pivotal role in navigating the complexities of government contracting, specifically, indirect rates and costs.

 Indirect Cost Importance